screeny05/shopware-typedef/README.md

 npm install --save-dev shopware-typedef
 ```

-In your code it should probably look somethin like this:
+In your code it should probably look something like this:

 ```typescript
 /// <reference types="shopware-typedef"/>